Packing Tips for Moving

 - Indicate “FRAGILE” on delicates; “THIS END UP” where appropriate.

 We suggest you start with out-of-season items.
 Next, pack things used infrequently.
 Leave until the last minute things you’ll need until moving day.
-Here are some more helpful hints.
+Here are some more helpful packing tips for moving.

 - Empty drawers of breakables, spillables, non-transportable items and anything that would puncture or damage other items.